MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/rest/Overview.md

 Developers of detailed fabric controllers require that Hyper-V be as "basic" as possible.
 They expect to tightly control the environment Hyper-V runs in and to control Hyper-V itself.
-For these users, we must ensure that we do not require them to utilize higher level constructs in the Hyper-V mangement language.
+For these users, we must ensure that we do not require them to utilize higher level constructs in the Hyper-V management language.
 They should always be able to go "straight to the source" and talk to Hyper-V at a basic level.

 ### Purpose Built Fabric Controllers ###

 These developers want to build a fabric experience that has specific and unique differentiators.
-Hyper-V should provide the right high level concepts that they are not required to impliment everything themselves, and are able to focus on adding value where they are different.
+Hyper-V should provide the right high level concepts that they are not required to implement everything themselves, and are able to focus on adding value where they are different.

 ### Small Projects / Individual Developers ###